serralvo/XCTestMetrics/README.md

   - [Check here how to create a webhook.](https://api.slack.com/messaging/webhooks)
 - Run:
 ```
-$ tractor report slack your-web-hook-url
+$ xc-test-metrics report slack your-web-hook-url
 ```
 - That's it!
 The message with metrics will be send to Slack.

 #### HTML
 - Run:
 ```
-$ tractor report html
+$ xc-test-metrics report html
 ```
 - That's it!
-The report file (index.html) will be stored into `tractor-report` folder.
+The report file (index.html) will be stored into `xctestmetrics-report` folder.

 ## Motivation
 The first thing to do when your codebase has flaky tests is **get metrics about it**.
 With data you can pick the test that failed more times for example, to fix, re-write or even delete.

 ## License
-Tractor is released under the [MIT License](https://opensource.org/licenses/MIT).
+XCTestMetrics is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Credits
 Made with ❤️ by [Fabrício Serralvo](https://twitter.com/serralvo_)